BlueMona/cucumber-jvm-rhino/README.md

 ## Installation

 ### Maven
-To use cucumber-jvm-clojure in your project, add the following dependency to your `pom.xml`:
+To use cucumber-jvm-rhino in your project, add the following dependency to your `pom.xml`:
 ```xml
 <dependency>
     <groupId>io.cucumber</groupId>